kmcd14/pands-project2021/README.md

 ---
 <br>
 <h2><b><u><p id='Description'> Description</b></u></p></h2>
 This document is relating to pands-project2021 for programming and scripting module.
 The aim of this project is to research and investigate the well-know Fisher's Iris data set, doing so by writing documentation and python script to investigate the data.

 This README contains the complete documentation for the project.
 The python script is saved as analysis.py.
 PLease note that the each bit of code is labelled in the script and what it outputs by use of comments.
+Python script, documentation, cvs file and images can be found at https://github.com/kmcd14/pands-project2021.
 <br></br>

  <h4><u> Objectives and to do list: </u></h4>